 Entertainment and Media Law Institute

-Southwestern's interscholastic Moot Court Honors Program, sends teams to 15 competitions each year and is considered to be among the largest and best in the country.
-Members of the Trial Advocacy Honors Program as well as the Negotiation Honors Program and client counseling teams, also consistently earn top awards in interscholastic competitions.
-Students demonstrate their outstanding research, writing, and editing skills through service on the Southwestern Law Review and the Southwestern Journal of International Law, as well as the Journal of International Media and Entertainment Law published in conjunction with the ABA Forums on Communications Law and the Entertainment and Sports Industries.
-The Student Bar Association sponsors award-winning student welfare programs and community outreach projects.
-There are also over 35 on-campus student organizations, including three legal fraternities; minority, cultural, political and religious groups, and societies focused on specific areas of law.
+Teams from Southwestern's Moot Court, Negotiation and Trial Advocacy Honors Programs consistently earn top awards in competitions around the country.
+Students demonstrate their outstanding research, writing and editing skills through service on the Southwestern Law Review, the Southwestern Journal of International Law and the Journal of International Media and Entertainment Law.
+The Student Bar Association sponsors award-winning student welfare and community outreach programs and oversees over 50 student organizations, including legal fraternities; minority, cultural, political, and religious groups; and societies focused on specific areas of law.